 Common Resume Fails: Mistakes to Avoid

 - Unnecessary Information: Before you write anything down, ask yourself if it’s truly relevant to your potential dancing position.
 Leave hobbies and the like out of your resume and save that information for the interview.

 - Lack of Confidence: Whether you’re just getting back out there or an entry-level dancer, present yourself with a confident attitude.
 Stay positive and highlight your most compelling professional merits.

-- No Focus: Because you get more space to have fun with this resume, it can be easy to lose focus.
+- No Focus: Because you get more space to have fun with this resume, it can easily lose focus.
 Remember, your resume is designed to get you an interview and catch a potential employer’s attention.
 Highlight your skills and experience first and foremost.

 - No Keywords: Employers are always on the lookout for new talent, so include the keywords they are likely to search for.
-As an example, an entry-level dancer should include “entry-level” in his or her resume.
+As an example, an entry-level dancer should include “entry-level” in their resume.

 - Including References: Past resume standards asked for references, but today, they warrant a separate document.
 Only give out your separate references document when specifically asked.

 - Burying Important Information: If you’re applying to a hip-hop company and you don’t mention your hip-hop skills until the end, you’ve buried strong professional merits.
 Give your most compelling experience and skills a prime location on your resume.